Raspberry Roll Cake

 Ingredients

-- roughly 1/3 cup (40 grams) confectioner’s sugar, for rolling the cake
+- ⅓ cup (40g) powdered sugar reserved for rolling the cake

-- 3 tablespoons (24 grams) confectioner’s sugar, plus more for garnishing
+- 3 tablespoons (18g) powdered sugar plus more for dusting

 Instructions

-- Preheat the oven to 375 degrees Fahrenheit (190 Celsius) with a rack in the center position.
-Lightly grease a half sheet pan (roughly 18-inch long x 13-inch wide) with baking spray, line with parchment paper, then lightly grease the paper with baking spray.
+- Make the Sponge Roll Cake: Preheat the oven to 375°F (190°C) with a rack in the center position.
+Lightly grease a half sheet pan (roughly 18 x 13-inches) with baking spray, line with parchment paper, then lightly grease the paper with baking spray.
 Set aside.

-- Wipe the stand mixer bowl clean (don’t worry if there is still some residue) and combine the egg yolks, the remaining 1/2 cup (100 grams) granulated sugar, and vanilla extract.
-Using the whisk attachment, beat over high speed until ribbony and pale yellow, about 3 minutes.
-Add about a third of the egg whites to the beaten yolk mixture, and gently combine together using the whisk attachment.
-Repeat with two more additions of the beaten egg whites, gently folding them in with a large spatula.
-Be careful not to deflate the egg whites by over mixing.
+- Wipe the stand mixer bowl clean (don’t worry if there is still some egg white residue).
+Add the egg yolks, remaining ½ cup (100g) granulated sugar, and vanilla extract to the bowl.
+Using the whisk attachment, beat the mixture over high speed until ribbony and pale yellow, about 3 minutes.
+Remove from the stand mixer.
+Add roughly ⅓ of the reserved whipped egg whites to the beaten yolk mixture.
+Holding the whisk attachment in one hand, gently mix together by hand.
+Using a large spatula, gently fold in the remaining egg whites in two additions being careful not to delate the egg whites by over mixing.

-- Sprinkle roughly a quarter of the cake flour onto the sponge batter, and fold in gently with a spatula.
-Repeat until all of the flour has been incorporated and the mixture is smooth and fluffy.
-Scrape the bottom of the bowl to ensure all of the ingredients have been incorporated evenly.
-Transfer the batter onto the prepared sheet pan and spread into an even layer using an offset spatula (the batter should fill the entire pan).
+- Sprinkle roughly one quarter of the sifted cake flour onto the batter and fold in gently with a spatula.
+Repeat until all of the flour has been evenly incorporated and the batter is airy and smooth.
+Scrape the bottom of the bowl to ensure all of the ingredients have been evenly incorporated.
+Transfer the batter onto the greased, parchment-lined half sheet pan.
+Spread into an even layer using a large offset spatula.
+The batter should fill the entire pan.

-- Bake for 10 to 12 minutes, or until light golden in color.
-As the cake is baking, lay a clean kitchen linen (the long edge of the linen facing you) on your countertop and using a fine-meshed sieve, dust with confectioner’s sugar.
+- Gently transfer to the oven and bake for 10 to 12 minutes, or until lightly golden in color.
+As the cake is baking, lay a clean kitchen linen (long edge of the linen facing you) on a large working surface.
+Using a fine-meshed sieve, dust the linen generously with the reserved ⅓ cup (40g) powdered sugar.

-- As soon as the cake is removed from the oven, loosen the edges of the cake from the pan with a knife if necessary.
-Carefully and quickly invert the sheet pan (long edge of the pan facing you) in one quick motion and cake onto the sugar-dusted linen.
-Very carefully peel off the parchment paper and discard.
-While the cake is still warm, roll the cake and linen, narrow end to narrow end, into a tight spiral.
-The linen should be rolled with the cake, so that the cake does not touch itself as it is rolled.
-Cool on a wire rack, in the linen, until the cake is room temperature.
+- As soon as the cake is removed from the oven, loosen the cake edges from the pan with a knife if needed.
+Carefully and quickly invert the sheet pan and cake (long edge of the pan facing you) onto the powdered sugar dusted linen in one quick motion.
+Gently peel off and discard the parchment paper.
+While the cake is warm, roll the cake and linen - short end to short end - into a tight spiral.
+The linen should be rolled with the cake, so that the cake surface doesn't touch itself as it is rolled.
+Set the rolled cake on a wire rack until it has cooled to room temperature.

-- Depending on how thick your raspberry preserves are, you may need to thin them down with up to a tablespoon of water (whisk to combine).
-You want the preserves to be relatively thin before spreading on the cake – if too thick, you will damage the cake as you are spreading it.
-Unroll the cake so that it lays completely flat.
-Using an offset spatula, spread the raspberry preserves into a very thin layer on the cake.
+- Prepare Filling: Note: Depending the thickness of your raspberry preserves you may need to thin them down with up to 1 tablespoon (15 mL) of water; whisking to combine.
+The preserves should be relatively thin before spreading on the cake – if the preserves are too thick, you will damage the cake.
+Use your best judgement.

-- In the bowl of a stand mixer, fitted with a whisk attachment, combine the heavy cream, powdered sugar, and vanilla extract.
-Beat until fairly thick, starting at slow speed and increasing to medium high, and medium peaks form.
-Using an offset spatula, spread the cream into an even layer onto the outside of the cake.
+- Final Assembly and Decoration: In the bowl of a stand mixer fitted with a whisk attachment, combine the chilled heavy cream, powdered sugar, and vanilla extract.
+Starting at low speed and slowly increase to medium-high, beat the cream until it is fairly thick and medium peaks form.
+Using an offset spatula, spread the whipped cream into an even, smooth layer on the outside of the rolled sponge cake.

-- Top the cake with the remaining package of raspberries.
-Cover lightly with plastic wrap and refrigerate until ready to serve.
-Just before serving, dust the cake and berries with confectioner’s sugar and serve immediately.
+- Top the cake generously with the raspberries.
+Serve immediately or if prepping ahead, cover lightly with plastic wrap and refrigerate.
+Just before serving, dust the cake with powdered sugar.
+Slice into rounds using a long serrated knife.

 Tips for Success: